notwa/minisat/README.md

 In the [minisat-to-glucose branch,][ms2glu] Chanseok Oh's proof of concept patches have been applied to MiniSat 2.2.0.

+In the [MapleCOMSPS,][mcomsps] [MapleLCMDist,][mlcmd]
+and [MapleLCMDistChronoBT][mlcmdcbt] branches, the winners of the main tracks of SAT Competitions 2016, 2017, and 2018 respectively have been applied to COMiniSatPS.

 In the [glucose-1.0 branch,][glu10] `glucose_1.0.zip`
 via [the glucose homepage][glucose] has been applied to MiniSat 2.0.
 Similarily, in the remaining glucose branches,